Kukks/liquid-walkthrough/README.md

 ## Exercise 1: Configuring and Running Liquid

-1. Download and Install Elements, as appropriate for your Operating System https://github.com/ElementsProject/elements/releases/tag/elements-0.17.0
+1. Download and Install Elements, as appropriate for your Operating System https://github.com/ElementsProject/elements/releases/tag/elements-0.18.1.1

     - Linux: Download, Unzip the file contents, Copy the executables from the archive’s /bin/ directory into /usr/local/bin/
     - macOS: dmg installer will open a “Elements-Core” in your Finder sidebar.
 Drag “Elements Core” executable into Applications Folder.
     - Windows: Installs to C:\Program Files\Bitcoin - Executables start with elements instead of liquid.

 1. Setup Liquid config file.
-Create liquid.conf (if not already present) in directory:
+Create elements.conf (if not already present) in directory:
-    - Linux: $HOME/.liquid/
+    - Linux: $HOME/.elements/
-    - macOS: $HOME/Library/Application Support/Liquid/
+    - macOS: $HOME/Library/Application Support/elements/
-    - Windows: %APPDATA%\Liquid\
+    - Windows: %APPDATA%\elements\

-1. Add the following lines to liquid.conf:
+1. Add the following lines to elements.conf:

     ```ini
     chain=elementsregtest